 Pipl works by extracting files as it communicates with the searchable database.
-It attempts to get information pertaining to search queries from personal profiles and member directories, which can be highly sensitive.
-Pipl has the ability to deeply penetrate and get the information the user seeks.
-They use advanced ranking algorithms and language analysis to get you the results closest to your keyword.
+It attempts to get information about search queries from personal profiles and member directories, which can be highly sensitive.
+Pipl can deeply penetrate and get the information the user seeks.
+They use advanced ranking algorithms and language analysis to bring you the results closest to your keyword.

-Mylife engine can get you the details of a person, viz-a-viz personal data and profiles, age, occupation, residence, contact details etc. It also includes pictures and other relevant history of the person latest trip and other surveys if conducted.
-What’s more, you can rate individuals based on the profile and information.
+My life engine can get you the details of a person, viz-a-viz personal data and profiles, age, occupation, residence, contact details etc. It also includes pictures and other relevant history of the person’s latest trip, and other surveys are conducted.
+Moreover, you can rate individuals based on their profiles and information.

-Yippy in fact a Metasearch Engine (it gets its outcomes by utilizing other web indexes), I’ve included Yippy here as it has a place with an entryway of devices a web client might be occupied with, for example, such as email, games, videos and so on.
+Yippy is a Metasearch Engine (it gets its outcomes by utilizing other web indexes); I’ve included Yippy here as it has a place with an entryway of devices a web client might be occupied with, for example, such as email, games, videos and so on.

-The best thing about Yippy is that they don’t store information of the users like Google does.
-It is a Metasearch Engine, and it is dependent on other web indexes to show its results.
+The best thing about Yippy is that it doesn’t store users’ information like Google.
+It is a Metasearch Engine and depends on other web indexes to show its results.

 Yippy may not be a good search engine for people who are used to Google because this engine searches the web differently.
-If you search “marijuana,” for example, it will bring up results that will read ‘the effects of marijuana,” rather than a Wikipedia page and news stories.
-So it’s a pretty useful website that can be good for people who want their wards to know what is really required and not the other way round.
+If you search “marijuana,” for example, it will bring up results that will read ‘the effects of marijuana” rather than a Wikipedia page and news stories.
+It’s a helpful website that can be good for people who want their wards to know what is required and not the other way around.

 SurfWax is a subscription-based search engine.
 It has a bunch of features apart from contemporary search habits.
-According to the website, the name SurfWax arose because “On waves, surf wax helps surfers grip their surfboard; for Web surfing, SurfWax helps you get the best grip on information — providing the ‘best use’ of relevant search results.”
-SurfWax is able to integrate relevant search based with key finding elements for an effective search result.
+According to the website, the name SurfWax arose because “On waves, surf wax helps surfers grip their surfboard; for Web surfing, SurfWax helps you get the best grip on information — providing the ‘best use of relevant search results.”
+SurfWax can integrate relevant search based with key finding elements for an effective search result.

 Another Google search engine, but quite different from its prime engine, Google Scholar scans for a wide range of academic literature.
 The search results draw from university repositories, online journals, and other related web sources.

-Google Scholar helps researchers find sources that exist on the internet.
-You can customize your search results to a particular field of interest, region, or institution, for example ‘psychology, Harvard University.’
+Google Scholar helps researchers find sources that exist on the Internet.
+You can customize your search results to a particular field of interest, region, or institution, for example, ‘psychology at Harvard University.’
 This will give you access to relevant documents.

 Unlike Google, this search engine does not track your activities, which is the first good thing about it.
-This has a clean UI and it is simple and yes, it has the ability to deep search the internet.
+This has a clean UI, it is simple, and yes, it can deep search the Internet.

-Having said that you can customize the searches, and even enhance them according to the results and satisfaction.
-The search engines believe in quality and not quantity.
+You can customize the searches and enhance them according to the results and satisfaction.
+Search engines believe in quality and not quantity.
 The emphasis is on the best results.
 It does this from over 500 independent sources, including Google, Yahoo, Bing, and all the other popular search engines.

-Fazzle list most of the items that may look like promotion, and like to know meta web indexes available, this search engine does not cover supported a connection in searches.
-So it looks like the first search results on any keyword could likely be a promotion.
-Nevertheless, among all the Deep Web Fazzle stands apart when it comes to giving you the best pick on searches.
+Fazzle lists most items that may look like promotions and like to know meta web indexes available; this search engine does not cover supported connections in searches.
+So the first search results on any keyword could likely be a promotion.
+Nevertheless, the Deep Web Fazzle stands apart when giving you the best pick on searches.

-The not for profit ‘not Evil’ search engines entirely survives on contribution, and it seems to be getting a fair share of support.
-Highly reliable in the search results, this SE has a functionality that is highly competitive in the TOR network.
+The not-for-profit ‘not Evil’ search engines entirely survive on contribution, and it seems to be getting a fair share of support.
+Highly reliable in the search results, this SE has a highly competitive functionality in the TOR network.

-There is no advertising or tracking, and due to thoughtful and continuously updated algorithms of search, it is easy to find the necessary goods, content or information.
-Using not Evil, you can save a lot of time and keep total anonymity.
+There is no advertising or tracking, and intelligent and continuously updated search algorithms make it easy to find the necessary goods, content or information.
+Using not Evil, you can save time and keep total anonymity.